 This situation will likely evolve towards the "poison" message scenario, where a JMS client rolls back its session each time it receives the redelivered failing message.
 In order to avoid this, it is hoped that XMQ provides a way to log such messages into a dead message queue.
-If this feature is available, XMQ should be configured to do so.
+If yes, XMQ should be configured for doing so.